Adult Community Programs

 - The Untold Story of Carbon Storage Measurement in Trees and Forests with Bob Leverett, Wednesday, March 28, 7-8:30pm Register here Specializing in cataloging “Old Growth” trees and forests, in this talk, commemorating the UN Day of Forests (March 21) Bob Leverett, will share his new methodology and research used to measure the amount of CO2 stored in each tree.
 Bob speaks with great appreciation and understanding of the enormity of the task before us to save forests and protect forest communities from commercial exploitation.
 You won’t want to miss this entertaining and informative talk.
 Bob Leverett is the co-founder of the Native Tree Society, co-founder and President of Friends of Mohawk Trail State Forest, chairperson for the Massachusetts Department of Conservation and Recreation Forest Reserves Scientific Advisory Committee, the co-author of the American Forests Champion Tree-Measuring Guidelines handbook.
 He is also co-author of several books including the Sierra Club Guide to Ancient Forests of the Northeast.
 Educated as an engineer, Bob is a recognized expert in the science of measuring trees for both science and sport.
 His association with old-growth forest discoveries and confirmations dates to the middle 1980s.
 This compelling interest placed him in the center of the early old growth preservation movements, which continue to this day.

-- Forest and Climate: A Bold Agenda for the Future with Michael Kellett, Sunday, April 15th, 2-3:30pm Register here The protection of Massachusetts forests is vital in: storing carbon to help mitigate and reverse climate change; providing critical habitat for native plants and wildlife; saving historic and sacred sites; and offering opportunities for nature-based tourism.
+- Massachusetts Forests in the Era of Climate Change with Michael Kellett, Sunday, April 15th, 2-3:30pm Register here The protection of Massachusetts forests is vital in: storing carbon to help mitigate and reverse climate change; providing critical habitat for native plants and wildlife; saving historic and sacred sites; and offering opportunities for nature-based tourism.
 Yet, almost all of our forests are currently open to resource extraction, thereby undermining these values.
 With more than 30 years of experience working to protect forests, wildlife, and parks and wilderness, Mr. Kellett will retrace steps leading to our current dilemma and suggest possible remedies.
 Q&A will follow.

 Get the Buzz on Electric Vehicles